adityaagarw/ocusage/README.md

-# ocusage - OpenCode Usage Tracker
+# ocusage - opencode Usage Tracker

 A command-line tool to track and analyze your opencode usage with detailed reports.